Hydrocarbon Oil Duty: Buses

 The Bus Service Operators Grant provides a fuel duty rebate to local bus service operators (but not for express coach which receives no rebate).
 As of April 2010 the rebate was £0.43 for diesel, £0.2360 for road fuel gas other than natural gas and 100% for biodiesel and bioethanol.
 Additional rebates are available for increasing fuel efficiency, low carbon emission vehicles and equipping vehicles with Smartcards and GPS tracking equipment.

 In 2001 it was proposed that long-distance scheduled coach services should receive the rebate in return for offering half-price fares to older and disabled passengers.

 Construction and farm vehicles

-Registered construction and farm vehicles 'red diesel' which includes a fuel dye has a significantly reduced tax levy compared to normal road fuel.
-This can only be used in registered agricultural and construction vehicles including tractors, excavators, cranes and there are heavy fines for misuse.
+Certain registered construction and farm vehicles are allowed to use 'red diesel' which includes a fuel dye and has a significantly reduced tax levy compared to normal road fuel.
+There are restrictions around the types of vehicle it can be used in and the purposes it can be used for, and there are heavy fines for misuse.

 Trains

+Diesel used for passenger trains is zero-rated for VAT.
+Trains are allowed to use red diesel and rebated biodiesel, as they are included in the category of "Any vehicle designed to be operated on a railway" and in the list of exempted machines.
+As a result, fuel for passenger services is just taxed at the marked gas oil (red diesel) rate.

-UK train operators are required pay full duty rates with the exception of biofuels, for which the duty was reduced from 53p to 8p in 2006 and for electrified services.
+To incentivise the use of cleaner fuels in trains, the duty was reduced from 53p to 8p for blends of red diesel and biodiesel used in approved pilot schemes in the Budget 2007.